MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ### Create IIS Image <!--2-->

 From within the container shell session, IIS can be installed using `dism`.

-Run the following command to install IIS.
+Run the following command to install IIS in the container.

 ```powershell
 dism /online /apply-unattend:c:\iisinstall\unattend.xml